KyleS22/KylesAlgorithmCrate/README.md

 # KylesAlgorithmCrate
-A rust library containing implementations of various algorithms.
+A rust library containing implementations of various algorithms and data structures.
 Intended as a supplement to studying for an algorithms class, as well as deeper understanding of various algorithms and programming concepts.

 ## Build Status
 | Service | Master | Development |